gvwilson/thirdbit/fiction/iffy/index.md

 "But I think the core is serious about staying put."

 Aunt Naggie's mouth worked for a moment.
-"No need fer sorry," she said.
+"No worries," she said.
-"Shoulda done it myself years ago.
+"Shoulda done it years ago.
 Now can someone please tell me what's happenin'?"

 "Help!"